ambition-trial/ambition/ambition_edc/docs/prepare_database.rst

-Prepare a droplet for mysql-server
+Prepare a server for mysql-server
 ==================================